Do you have an armadillo problem?

 6. Vinegar

-The pungent smell should be enough to keep them away.
+The pungent smell may help keep them away.

-Alternatively, you can place some white vinegar in shallow dishes near areas they may intrude to repel them.
-This homemade armadillo repellent also keeps other small animals away, such as raccoons and mice.
+Alternatively, you can place some white vinegar in shallow dishes near areas where they may intrude to repel them.
+This DIY repellent also repels other small animals, such as raccoons and mice.

 7. Eliminate Food Sources

-So, start by trimming overgrown areas of your yard.
-You can also employ other organic means of insect pest control.
+To eliminate other familiar food sources, start trimming overgrown areas of your yard.
+You can also use other organic pest control methods.

 8. Cover the Burrows

-Armadillos like to have a cozy spot to hide away in when they are not looking for food.
-So you can make it harder for them by covering up the entrance of the burrow.
+Armadillos like to have sheltered places to hide when they are not looking for food.
+So you can make it harder for them by covering up the burrow’s entrance.

 9. Install a Fence